moznion/zabbix_internal_checks_exporter/README.md

 This exporter retrieves "Zabbix internal checks" through JSON-RPC API calling: [item.get](https://www.zabbix.com/documentation/current/manual/api/reference/item/get) for `zabbix[*]`.

+## Special Metric

+### `zabbix_internal_checks_metrics_collected_at`

+This value is set epoch milliseconds when the "Zabbix internal checks" metrics were collected.
+You can use this value to check whether it has collected the metrics periodically.

 ## Note

 This exporter uses a key of a Zabbix metric as a Prometheus metric name, but it sanitizes some metric name because of the limitation of Prometheus's naming rule.